lilaclil/ziningwang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 PhD in Marketing

 Sauder School of Business

-University of British Columbia (UBC) zining.wang@sauder.ubc.ca
+University of British Columbia (UBC)

+zining.wang@sauder.ubc.ca

+<a href='#'>About Me:</a>

 I am a PhD Candidate in Marketing at the Sauder School of Business, University of British Columbia (UBC).
 As an empirical modeler, I aims to utilize both econometric and machine learning methods to address marketing challenges.
-Her substantial research area lies in digital marketing and multimodal data analysis.
-My thesis unravels the communication strategies used by influencers in live commerce, in which she extracts granular textual, visual, and vocal features from live sales pitches, and estimates the sales impact of various influencer behaviors and traits, such as emphases in sales communication (i.e. product, promotion, and customer relationship building), emotional states, and voice modulation.
-In another project, she investigates the extrinsic and intrinsic motivations of content creators on a social media platform and shows that recognition from others (e.g. subscriptions, comments, and likes) tends to nudge inactive content creators to contribute more.
+My substantial research area lies in digital marketing and multimodal data analysis.
+My thesis unravels the communication strategies used by influencers in live commerce, in which I extract granular textual, visual, and vocal features from live sales pitches, and estimates the sales impact of various influencer behaviors and traits, such as emphases in sales communication (i.e. product, promotion, and customer relationship building), emotional states, and voice modulation.
+In another project, I investigate the extrinsic and intrinsic motivations of content creators on a social media platform and shows that recognition from others (e.g. subscriptions, comments, and likes) tends to nudge inactive content creators to contribute more.
 The work was selected as the finalist in the Inaugural 2020 RMP Data-Driven Research Challenge.
-Prior to joining Sauder, she received a Research Master’s degree in Marketing from Erasmus University and a Bachelor’s degree in Economics from Beijing Foreign Studies University.
+Prior to joining Sauder, I received a Research Master’s degree in Marketing from Erasmus University and a Bachelor’s degree in Economics from Beijing Foreign Studies University.

  Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.